How a personality test for employment can help your hiring process

 - To determine job fit.

-Having the right working environment and job fit is crucial to a new employee’s success in any role.
-If an employee does not have the right personality traits for the role in question, chances are both satisfaction and performance will be effected.
+Having the right job fit is crucial to a new employee’s success in any role.
+If an employee does not have the right personality traits for the role in question, chances are that both satisfaction and performance will be effected.

 - To predict job performance.